From learning to improvise as a banjo player, to being inspired by other incredible pickers, bluegrass festivals will help you grow as a banjo player.

 TOPANGA BANJO AND FIDDLE FESTIVAL

 This music festival, which began in Topanga Canyon, California at the height of the American folk music boom of the 1960s, has been a staple in the L.A. acoustic music scene since 1961.
 A lot of professional pickers got their start there, including Chris Thile, Stuart Duncan, Alison Brown and Steve Martin.
 It was the first bluegrass festival I’d ever attended and the impetus for my eventual obsession with the banjo.

-So, if you happen to be in the Los Angeles area on May 21, check out the Topanga Banjo & Fiddle Contest/Festival.
+So, if you happen to be in the Los Angeles area in May, check out the Topanga Banjo & Fiddle Contest/Festival.
 It’s a great way to spend your Sunday and a great way to expose yourself to some truly amazing music!